 The Emperor of All Maladies has become my touchstone for medicine.
 Siddhartha Mukherjee writes in a poignant and humanist voice as he beautifully captures the “Biography of Cancer.”
 Interweaving science, stories, and his experiences as an oncology fellow, Mukherjee begins his examination of cancer in the ancient Egyptian times with the story of Imhotep, and carries us through to the modern 21st century diagnosis and management of cancer.
 From laboratory to bedside, Mukherjee provides both a panoramic and microscopic view of the advances and setbacks of cancer discovery, definition, and understanding.

-The Case of the Late Letter prompted some great discussion around how to properly ask for a letter of reference and what students and preceptors might do when things get down to the wire.
-As usual, I was extremely impressed by the rich discussion that evolved over the week.
+The Case of Breaking Bad News Badly precipitated yet another thoughtful and riveting discussion over the past week.
 We are now proud to present to you the Curated Community Commentary and our two expert opinions.
 Thank-you again to all our experts and participants for contributing again this week to the ALiEM MEdIC series.